Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb21/Example_Guides/USB/USB - HID Keyboard.rst

 In this example, the RTL8722 board emulates a HID keyboard connected using USB.

-Open the example, “Files” -> “Examples” -> “AmebaUSB” -> “USBHIDKeyboard”.
+Open the example, "Files" -> "Examples" -> "AmebaUSB" -> "USBHIDKeyboard".

 |image01|